Japanese Bobtail: In popular culture

 The manga character Hello Kitty resembles a Japanese Bobtail, and is an example of contemporary kawaii ('cute') pop culture.
 The character Muta from The Cat Returns was based on a stray Japanese Bobtail that would often visit Studio Ghibli.
 They also tend to appear in other anime produced in Japan.

 In W Is for Wasted, by Sue Grafton (part of her alphabet mystery series), private investigator Kinsey Millhone and her landlord Henry Pitts acquire a Japanese bobtail and name him Ed.
 During a fight with a deranged murder suspect, Ed scratches the killer, thereby saving Kinsey from death by scalpel.

+Toro Inoue (井上トロ, Inoue Toro), the mascot of Sony Interactive Entertainment and main character of the Doko Demo Issyo series, is an anthropomorphic white Japanese Bobtail.

-Mochi, Hiro Hamada's cat in the Disney film Big Hero 6, is also a Japanese Bobtail.
+Mochi, Hiro Hamada's cat in the Disney film Big Hero 6, is a Japanese Bobtail.

 In illustrator Jey Parks's 2017 book Star Trek Cats, Hikaru Sulu is depicted as a Japanese Bobtail.

 The titular cat Good Fortune in the Newbery Medal-winning book The Cat Who Went to Heaven is a tricolor Japanese Bobtail.